Steady Continuous Monitoring is (Just Barely) Impossible for Tests of Unbounded Length: Nearly Impossible is Possible

 More formally, note that: \be \frac{1}{t + \frac{1}{u}} = \frac{1}{t} - \frac{\frac{1}{u}}{t (t + \frac{1}{u})}. \ee So \be \sum_{t = 1}^{\infty} x_t > \ee \be \frac{c}{\alpha u} \left[\sum_{t = 1}^{\infty} \frac{1}{t} - \frac{1}{u} \sum_{t = 1}^{\infty} \frac{1}{t (t + \frac{1}{u})} \right] \ee The second sum is less than \be \sum_{t = 1}^{\infty} \frac{1}{t^2}. \ee We know that the $p$-series \be \sum_{t = 1}^{\infty} \frac{1}{t^v} \ee diverges for $0 \leq v \leq 1$ and converges for $v > 1$.
 So in Expression \ref{sums}, the first sum diverges and the second converges, implying that the expression diverges. \end{proof}

 In short, we cannot have $x_t$ proportional to $\frac{1}{t}$ because its $p$-series diverges.
-However, we can use $x_t$ proportional to any $\frac{1}{t^v}$ for any $v > 1$, since its $p$-series converges.
+However, for any $v > 1$, we can use $x_t$ proportional to $\frac{1}{t^v}$, since its $p$-series converges.
 So, in a sense, Theorem \ref{impossible_thm} is the most nearly possible impossible result possible.

 Since \be \sum_{t = 1}^{\infty} \frac{1}{t^v} = \zeta(v), \ee where $\zeta()$ is the Riemann zeta function, we can set \be \forall t: \hbox{ } x_t = \frac{1}{\zeta(v) t^v} \ee for any $v > 1$.
 As $v \rightarrow 1$, we flatten the $\delta_t$ curve, but $\zeta(v)$ increases, making the initial $p$-value requirement more stringent.
 For example, $\zeta(2) = \frac{\pi^2}{6}$, so we can set \be x_t = \frac{6}{\pi^2 t^2}, \ee and get \be \delta_t = \frac{6}{\pi^2 t^2} \alpha \lceil u t \rceil \geq \frac{6 \alpha u}{\pi^2 t}. \ee